 - Define Goals and Objectives: The primary objectives are to build brand awareness, attract organic visitors via the map pack and organic search, and leverage paid search and social ads to generate leads and sales.

 - Identify Target Audience: The target audience includes local potential car buyers, people looking for car servicing, and those interested in automobile-related information.

 - Digital Marketing Channels

-- Local SEO and Map Pack: Optimize your Google My Business profile with complete information (address, hours, phone number), relevant categories, images, and regular updates.
+- Local SEO and Map Pack: Optimize your Google Business Profile profile with complete information (address, hours, phone number), relevant categories, images, and regular updates.
 Encourage customer reviews to improve your ranking in local search results.
 Ensure your website is optimized for local search terms (e.g., “car dealership in [city]”).

 - Content Marketing and Organic Search: Develop a content strategy focused on providing valuable information to your target audience.
 This might include blog posts about car maintenance tips, vehicle comparisons, financing information, and more.
 Ensure your content is SEO-friendly to attract organic search traffic.

 - Paid Search (PPC): Use Google Ads to target local search queries related to car buying, servicing, etc. Use location targeting to ensure your ads are shown to people in your area.

 - Paid Social Ads: Run geo-targeted ads on platforms like Facebook, Instagram, and LinkedIn.
 These can be used to promote special offers, new vehicle arrivals, or high-quality content from your blog.
 Utilize the platforms’ targeting capabilities to reach your ideal audience.